EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 Best fitBuyers who want resale flexibility at year 5 or a faster second-property runwayFirst-timers with a 10-year horizon who want the easier ballot

-Pre-rule projects will see front-running demand.
-New-rule launches likely come with softer land bids as developers price the longer hold.
-Property analysts cited in Straits Times agree on a "near-term demand spike, longer-term moderation" trajectory.
+Expect buyers to rush the pre-rule projects before the window closes.
+New-rule launches will probably come with softer land bids, since developers have to price in the longer hold.
+Property analysts cited in Straits Times broadly agree on the same path: a near-term demand spike, then moderation over the longer term.

 EC Financing in the New Regime

-EC loans are bank loans, not HDB concessionary loans, and that hasn't changed.
-What's worth re-running:
+EC loans are bank loans, not HDB concessionary loans, and that part hasn't changed.
+Here is what is worth re-running.

 1. LTV and Down Payment